w3c/svgwg/master/pservers.md

 <a>SVGGradientElement</a> includes <a>SVGURIReference</a>;
 </pre>

-<p>The numeric spread method type constants defined on <a>SVGGradientElement</a>
+<p>The numeric spread method type constants defined on [=SVGGradientElement=]
 are used to represent the keyword values that the <span class="attr-name">spreadMethod</span>
 attribute can take.
-Their meanings are as follows:</p>
+Their meanings are as follows:

 <table class='vert'>
   <tr><th>Constant</th><th>Meaning</th></tr>